amethyst/rustrogueliketutorial/book/src/chapter_16.md

 ---

 So far, we've used a very traditional rendering style for the map.
 Hash symbols for walls, periods for floors.
 It looks pretty nice, but games like *Dwarf Fortress* do a lovely job of using codepage 437's line-drawing characters to make the walls of the dungeon look smooth.
-This short chapter will show how to use a `bitmask` to calculate appropriate walls, and render them appropriately.
-As usual, we'll start from the code from the previous chapter (chapter 1.14).
+This short chapter will show how to use a `bitmask` to calculate appropriate walls and render them appropriately.
+As usual, we'll start with our previous code from the end of Section 1.

 ## Counting neighbors to build our bitset